Jonatanhx/assigment-base/README.md

 # My Project

-"Touch grass: The Game" is a text-based story game made in Javascript for the course "Basic level Javascript" im taking in my school.
+"Touch grass: The Game" is a text-based story game made in Javascript for one of my courses "Basic level Javascript".
 The goal is to "touch grass" i.e in some way turn your life around from being a hardcore gamer into a more socially adapted individual.

 ## Installation